 What can people expect to see?

-Redhills, Durham Miners’ Hall, will be utilised as a Lumiere venue for the first time in 2017.
-A 3-D video projection featuring images of public workers will be projected in The Common Good by Shared Space and Light.
+Redhills, Durham Miners’ Hall, was utilised as a Lumiere venue for the first time in 2017.
+A 3-D video projection featuring images of public workers was projected in The Common Good by Shared Space and Light.

-The forthcoming edition will also feature a flash mob in the Umbrella Project performance choreographed by Cirque Bijou.
+The 2017 edition also featured a flash mob in the Umbrella Project performance choreographed by Cirque Bijou.

-Hundreds of pieces of glass, hand-blown at the National Glass Centre, in nearby Sunderland, will be arranged in St Oswald’s Church, forming the installation What Matters by Schuster and Mosely.
+Hundreds of pieces of glass, hand-blown at the National Glass Centre, in nearby Sunderland, were arranged in St Oswald’s Church, forming the installation What Matters by Schuster and Mosely (£):

-Heron, by Jon Voss, will be installed permanently by the River Wear for the 2017 Durham Lumiere.
+Heron, by Jon Voss, was installed permanently by the River Wear for the 2017 Durham Lumiere.
 Lightbench, an illuminated bench overlooking the waterway, is a permanent legacy of the 2015 festival.

 Durham University and Lumiere

-Durham University, one of the world’s top 100 universities (according to 2018 rankings based on education and research), has supported Lumiere since the inaugural festival.
+Durham University, one of the world’s top 100 universities has supported Lumiere since the inaugural festival.

-Cosmoscope, a new commission supported by Wellcome, has been created by academics, scientists and artists led by Simeon Nelson.
-It is inspired by studies of the human body and contextualises the beating of the heart in the cosmos.
-The work will be displayed in Crown Court Gardens.
+Cosmoscope, a commission supported by Wellcome, was created by academics, scientists and artists led by Simeon Nelson.
+Inspired by studies of the human body and contextualising the beating of the heart in the cosmos, the work was displayed in Crown Court Gardens.

 “It’s great to see the excitement on people’s faces when they see an installation that’s actually some incredible research,” said Dr Keith Barlett, Durham University’s Director of Culture.

-Cosmic Architecture, by Nina Dunn and John del’ Nero, will be at the Ogden Centre for Fundamental Physics, a building designed by the architect Daniel Libeskind.
+Cosmic Architecture, by Nina Dunn and John del’ Nero, was at the Ogden Centre for Fundamental Physics, a building designed by the architect Daniel Libeskind.

-Dr Barlett believes it’s important for the university to play a key role in Lumiere: “The heart of the city is the World Heritage Site and we share that with the partners from the county and the cathedral.
+Dr Barlett believed it is important for the university to play a key role in Lumiere: “The heart of the city is the World Heritage Site and we share that with the partners from the county and the cathedral.
 Being part of the Lumiere festival is an obvious thing to do.
 It engages us with our community and it engages our academic research with that community.”

 It’s also a good opportunity for students, according to Dr Barlett.
 “Our students are fabulous.
 They volunteer in all sorts of different ways.
 The opportunity to volunteer in something as amazing as Lumiere isn’t something they are going to miss.
 We’re expecting a huge number of students to be part of the Durham Lumiere festival,” he said.